rodrigues/deli/README.md

 # Deli

-A simple deploy task for Elixir applications, using a few [`edeliver`](https://github.com/edeliver/edeliver) [tasks](https://hexdocs.pm/edeliver/Mix.Tasks.Edeliver.html#content) under the hood.
+Provides a deploy task for Elixir applications, using a few [`edeliver`](https://github.com/edeliver/edeliver) [tasks](https://hexdocs.pm/edeliver/Mix.Tasks.Edeliver.html#content) under the hood.

 Releases are built locally with docker containers, and systemd is used for controlling the app (`systemctl (restart | status)`).